ibexa/documentation-developer/docs/tutorials/generic_field_type/8_data_migration.md

 ---
-description: Learn how to serialize and deserialize Field data to enable sorting or search.
+description: Learn how to serialize and deserialize field data to enable sorting or search.
 ---

 # Step 8 -  Data migration between field type versions